katlyngabor/StickyNotePractice/Readme.md

 My final project for The Iron Yard:

 	Jot is an app for writers to organize their ideas.
-All too often, writers (myself, included) have journals and sticky notes filled with ideas and musings, but in the chaos of it all, those they are never are seen again.
-This app takes the workflow of the writer's idea process and puts it on the computer, making organization and storage easy!
+All too often, writers (myself, included) have journals and sticky notes filled with ideas and musings, but in the chaos of it all, they are never are seen again.
+This app takes the workflow of the writer's idea process and puts it on the web, making organization and storage easy!
 Individual ideas live on stickies in the Idea Board.
-Journaling occurs in Journals (shocking), and the real magic happens when you create a project.
+Journaling occurs in Journals (shocking), and the real magic happens when you create a Project.
 Once a writer decides on a play or novel or other future literary masterpiece, he/she creates a Project.
 Here is where you take the ideas/journals that you have been creating and organize them.

 	The components: